vishvAsa/purANam/mahAbhAratam/shlokashaH/bhagavad-gItA-parva/meta/abhinavagupta-gItArtha-sangrahaH/0/INTRODUCTION.md

 - 1. See below.
 - 2. GS, intro verse 5.
 - 3. Ch.
 XVIII, 2.
-Of course Bhaskara's commentary, as we have now, is an incomplete one breaking off at the penulti mate verse in chapter IX.
-However, Ag.'s present reference appears to remove the doubt whether Bhaskara had commented upon the entire text of the BG.
-Cf. Bhagavad gita Bhīsya by Bhaskarācārya : Ed.
+Of course Bhāskara's commentary, as we have now, is an incomplete one breaking off at the penulti mate verse in chapter IX.
+However, Ag.'s present reference appears to remove the doubt whether Bhāskara had commented upon the entire text of the BG.
+Cf. Bhagavad gita Bhīsya by Bhāskarācārya : Ed.
 Subhadropadhyaya (Varanasi 1965) : Sanskrit intro page ().
 It is to be noted that the BG text commented upon by Bhāskara is largely Kashmirian text.
 - 4. See e.g. ch.
 IX, 33-35: Hereinafter the references to the BG chapters and verses include the Tippani and also the Notes on those verses in pt.
 II.

 Basing on this fact, it can be safely inferred that Ag. knew also the bhāsya of Sankarācārya who is refuted quite often by Bhāskarācārya in his BG commentary.
 In the GS itself we have instances that seem to corroborate this surmise.
 Besides, there is the Sarvatobhadra, a commentary on the BG by another Kashmirian writer by name Rājānaka Rāmakaṇṭha.
 This author is assigned to a date earlier than that of Ag.
 If this is acceptable then it is not improbable that Ag. knew Rāmakaṇṭha's commentary also.
 Further Ag. refers to his preceptor's views on certain verses of the BG.
 All these seem to indicate that in the Kashmir valley of Ag.'s time there were heated discussions on the purport and philosophy of the BG.
 It is to be borne in mind that Śaṅkara's bhāsya roused sharp criticism first among these who followed the Kashmirian text of the BG, viz.
 Bhāskara.\* Its reaction from the South came later in the form of the Visiṣtādvaita commentary by Ramānujācārya (c.
 1100 A. D).